Iridium-Visual-Recipe-Editor/Iridium-Exporter/README.md

 # Iridium

+## Iridium Itself
+Also linked under this organization, can be found here: https://github.com/Iridium-Visual-Recipe-Editor/Iridium

 ## This Mod - The Exporter

 This mod acts as a data collector for the upcoming program Iridium.
 It will collect item data and item images from in your game to use with Iridium.